 “When you are drowning, you do not say ‘I would be incredibly pleased if someone would have the foresight to notice me drowning and come and help me,’…you just scream.” –John Lennon

-As the Philippines is teeming with innumerable beach resorts, being out in the ocean can be a fun summer frolic for the entire family.
+As the Philippines is teeming with many beach resorts, being out in the ocean can be a fun summer frolic for the entire family.
 But an afternoon of delight and enjoyment can turn incredibly sinister if family members and relatives are not adequately mindful of each other while being in the water—this is especially true for children.
 Drowning is an incredibly insidious tragedy at the beach, but it happens more often than not.

 The reality is that drowning is quiet and most of the time it even goes unnoticed.
 In most cases, drowning casualties occur in the presence of an adult or teenage supervision which suggests that the person had a momentary lapse of attention.
 Apart from this, those supervising may be unaware of what to look for because drowning hardly seems like drowning.
 To potentially ward off a misfortune such as this, it is best to be prepared.
-Here are some cardinal signs for when someone is in trouble.
+Here are some cardinal signs of when someone is in trouble.

 1.)
 They cannot call for help

 When drowning occurs, our survival instincts would tell us to breathe before we can speak.
-Essentially when a person is drowning, he or she must be able to draw in some air before they can call out for help.
-As the mouth sinks below and reappears above the surface of the water at a rapidly erratic rhythm, a drowning person does not have enough time to inhale and exhale much less, scream for help.
+Mainly when a person is drowning, he or she must be able to draw in some air before they can call out for help.
+As the mouth sinks below and reappears above the surface of the water at a rapidly irregular rhythm, a drowning person does not have enough time to inhale and exhale much less, scream for help.